Alex0vSky/alex0vsky.github.io/_posts/2023-08-17-HelloWinHlslPrimitives.md

 So below you can see the results.
 At the same time, the entry point `main` is not presented, because this post turned out to be big anyway, secondly, in addition to the `uv` transformation, there are simply function calls.
-Everything can be viewed in the repo, for example for [Dx9](https://github.com/Alex0vSky/HelloWinHlslPrimitives/blob/main/resource/primitives_ps_Dx9.hlsl#L65)
+Everything can be viewed in the repo in `resource` directory, for example for [Dx9](https://github.com/Alex0vSky/HelloWinHlslPrimitives/blob/main/resource/primitives_ps_Dx9.hlsl#L65)

 ### Rectangle
+The `rectangle` function from [Necromurloc - Basic 2D primitive](https://www.shadertoy.com/view/tlXXzs).
 Was `float` became `float1`.
 Was `vec2` became `float2`.
 Was `vec2(0.0)` became `float2(0.0, 0.0)`.